This Molosser-type dog is the Russian cousin of St. Bernard.

 While not grain-free, this balanced, best-selling dog food promotes nose-to-tail wellness that starts with the gut.
 It’s formulated with salmon, barley, rice, oats, and probiotics for an easily digestible mix of fiber and protein.
 Also, there’s naturally occurring glucosamine to protect from hip and knee issues.

-Check out Purina Pro Plan Sensitive Skin and Stomach High Protein dog food on amazon.
+Check out Purina Pro Plan Sensitive Skin and Stomach High Protein dog food on Chewy and Amazon.

 Moscow Watchdog Maintenance And Grooming